ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/java-interoperability/the-bindgen-tool.md

 intro: The Bindgen Tool is a CLI tool that generates Ballerina bindings for Java classes.
 ---

-The following sections explain how the Bindgen Tool works.
+The following sections explain how the Bindgen tool works.

 ## The `bindgen` command